Guanacaste: Things To Do & Where To Stay

 Santa Rosa National Park

 Established in 1971, Santa Rosa National Park was the first national park in Costa Rica.
 It was initially founded to preserve La Casona, a ranch house celebrated for its role in Costa Rica’s independence.
 Today, it’s also known for its dry forest, beautiful beaches, birding, and surf.
-Sea turtles can also be seen nesting ashore Naranjo and Nancite Beach within the park.
+Sea turtles can also be seen nesting ashore in Naranjo and Nancite Beach within the park.
 Nancite Beach is one of two locations in Costa Rica where Olive Ridley Sea Turtles come to shore for the annual arribada or mass sea turtle nesting.

 Palo Verde National Park Wetlands